flotiq/flotiq-docs/docs/API/content-type/deleting-ctd.md

     === "404 Not found"

-        Returned when schema wasn't found
+        Returned when the schema wasn't found

         ```
         {